BioDynaMo/prototype/README.md

 # prototype
-Repository for proof of principle prototypes
+Repository for proof of principle prototypes for future BioDynaMo developments